-This fall, skip the hours of highway travel and stay close to home, by heading west on I-90 to Three Forks.
-In a half-hour, you’ll find a new landscape and a host of fun activities to engage in.
+This summer, skip the hours of highway travel and stay close to home by heading west on I-90 to Three Forks.
+In half an hour, you’ll find a new landscape and a host of fun activities to engage in.
 Here’s a sampling.

 History & Culture